kcomain/unnamed-launcher/README.md

 ## todo
 - [hard] cut down the binary size
   - how in miku's name does the linux pyinstaller'd binary get to 250 mb i do not understand
+  - 37 mb for windows is not fine.
 - button box wrapping thing (reimplement flowlayout)
 - linux compatibility (wine, steam proton, etc.)